Skip to content

 Test locally on your test site

-Now that your test site is ready, you can test your integration’s build event handler locally.
+Now that your test site is ready, you can test your extension’s build event handler locally.
 To do so, run the following command for your test site in your terminal:

 netlify build --context=dev